Ferrous Metals

 Stainless Steel 310 is an austenitic alloy containing approximately 25% chromium and 20% nickel, known for its excellent high-temperature strength and oxidation resistance.
 It is typically free from coatings, attachments, and contamination.

-Obtained from furnace parts, heat exchangers, kilns, refractory supports, and other high-temperature industrial equipment.
+Obtained from furnace parts, heat exchangers, mines, kilns, refractory supports, and other high-temperature industrial equipment.

 Uses: